 Plan to spend a day or two in the small seaside town of Nafplio and take time to relax on the beach.
 The town also offers delicious seafood and does not attract huge crowds even during the peak summer season.

 Finally, try to end your Greece road trip with a visit to Delphi, one of the most famous sites in Greek mythology.
+Need more Greece ideas?
+Use our guide to help you plan a Greece family vacation.

 4. Historical itinerary through Eastern Europe